TheWidlarzGroup/react-native-video/README.md

 #### source
 Sets the media source.
 You can pass an asset loaded via require or an object with a uri.

+Setting the source will trigger the player to attempt to load the provided media with all other given props.
+Please be sure that all props are provided before/at the same time as setting the source.

+Rendering the player component with a null source will init the player, and start playing once a source value is provided.

+Providing a null source value after loading a previous source will stop playback, and clear out the previous source content.

 The docs for this prop are incomplete and will be updated as each option is investigated and tested.